 People have been trading various instruments for decades.
 Some of them succeed while others fail despite their age.
-Experience, deep understanding of Forex basics and skills are the keys to success.
+Experience, deep understanding of basics and skills are the keys to success.
 While the financial market has seen numerous successful stories introducing both young and adult traders, beginners generally wonder what the best age to trade stocks is.

 First of all, we need to clarify that age does not matter unless it is restricted by the trader's state laws.
 It is more important to move towards learning much and working hard.
 Willingness to learn new things and an open mind will make the trading process more comfortable no matter how old a trader is.